MileHacker Logo

 Have printed or digital copies of your entry authorizations.

-• Driving Permit (where appropriate):
+• Driving Permit (if applicable):

 International Driving Permit for non-U.S. Citizens planning to drive.